-Our peptide synthesis service includes the lyophilized peptide and a report containing a complete QC analysis (amino acid sequence, modification information, peptide purity, mass spectrum, and HPLC).
+Our peptide synthesis service includes the lyophilized peptide and a QC report.
+The QC report includes:

 WHICH PURITY GRADE SHOULD I CHOOSE FOR MY PEPTIDE SYNTHESIS ?

-Peptide synthesis purity grade can have an important impact on the custom peptide synthesis price but can also be critical for the success of your experiments.
-For this reason, we put at your disposal a small table summarizing the peptide purity grade requested for several applications:
+Peptide synthesis purity grade can have an important impact on the price.
+However, it can also be critical for the success of your experiments.
+Therefore, we provide a table summarizing the peptide purity grade requested for several applications:

 |Peptide purity grade||Applications|

-Of course, if your application is not mentioned in the table, please feel free to contact our dedicated account manager who will be glad to help choose the most relevant peptide purity grade!
+If your application is not mentioned in the table, please contact our account manager.
+He will be glad to help you choose the most relevant peptide purity grade!